XiaowenTan1994/EE599_final_project/README.md

 The code to get the file is referenced from the website[5].
 The code to download file is referenced from the website[6].
 The code to run the python code is referenced from the website[7].
 The method to return the result to the website is referenced from the website[8].

-Also when run the website, please install portch and put the files in root-dictionary holder to the server root dictionary.
+Also when run the website, please install portch and put all python files in the server root dictionary.

 Reference
 -----------------